josh548/squirrel-csharp/docs/language-reference.md

 )
 ```

-Module definitions can be included in other source files with the `include`
+Module definitions can be included in other source files with the builtin
-operator.
+`include` function.

 ```
 [ using-modules.sq ]